CoExpNetViz/coexpnetviz-python/README.rst

-CoExpNetViz is a comparative co-expression network construction and visualisation tool.
+CoExpNetViz is an algorithm which produces a (Cytoscape) network from a set of bait genes, one or more pre-processed gene expression matrices and, optionally, a set of gene families.
+CoExpNetViz is short for comparative co-expression network construction and visualisation.

 Links
 =====